bmariasirine/Morse_Decoder/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Xcode or any preferred Swift development environment.
 3. Run the project and interact with the user interface to encrypt or decrypt messages as desired.

-## Contributions

-Contributions to enhance the functionality or usability of the Morse Code Encrypter/Decrypter project are welcome.
-Feel free to submit pull requests or open issues for any suggestions or improvements.